JonaBenja/pitch_lstm/README.md

  This file contains the data the networks were trained on, including the test data.

 `train_labels_all`

-This file contains the labels that were used to fine tune the networks and the measure the accuracy of the networks and the debiased autocorrelation in Praat.
+This file contains the labels that were used to fine tune the networks and the measure the accuracy of the networks and the debiased autocorrelation in Praat, for the train data and the test data.

 `train_data.praat`